hxia5/Haochong-Week-6/README.md

 - Provide an explanation for what the query is doing and the expected results

 ## Preparation
-1. open codespaces and vscode
+1. Open codespaces and vscode
-2. wait for container to be built with requiremnts.txt installed
+2. Wait for container to be built with requiremnts.txt installed

 ## Set up for Databricks
 After logging in Azure Education, I create a Azure Databricks.
 After launching the